Conversion Optimization

 • Are visitors getting notifications/emails when they submit a form?

-9. You don’t have compelling copy
+10. You don’t have compelling copy (or offers)

-Headlines, category pages, product descriptions, promo offers, landing pages — these are all places where copywriting can shine and help bring in more sales.
+Headlines, category pages, product descriptions, promo offers, and landing pages — these are all places where copywriting can shine and help bring in more sales.

-There’s a lot of advice on how to structure and write eCommerce copywriting.
+There’s a lot of advice on how to structure and write eCommerce copywriting

 However, there’s no guarantee that one approach is better than the others.